Castelvill/SandstormBox/docs/instructions.md

 **Description**

-    Exit the current while loop and resume the execution one line after the "end_while" label.
+    Exit the current while loop and resume the execution one line after the next "end" instruction.

 ## continue

 **Description**

-    Stop the execution of the while loop scope and move to the beginning of the loop.
+    Stop the execution of the while loop scope and move to the beginning of the current loop.

 ## delete_this_event

 **Description**

-    Delete current event and interrupt the execution of the current scope.
+    Interrupt the execution of the current scope and delete the current event.

 ## dump_memory